joshualmitchell/joshualmitchell.github.io/_posts/2018-08-28-intro-to-pytorch-an-evening-of-python-coding-meetup-demo.md

 toc: true # outline page on the right hand side
 ---

+Here is a copy of a demo I gave at the Evening of Python Coding Meet Up.

 # Quick 15 minute (ish) PyTorch Demo

 By Joshua Mitchell